turingschool/backend-curriculum-site/module1/portfolios.md

 ## Requirements

-Each student will deliver a 5 minute slide presentation in front of your instructors.
+Each student will deliver a 5 minute **slide presentation** in front of your instructors.
+Students might find it helpful to review their Project Reflection Journal to prepare to answer the following prompts.

 * All students will respond to the following prompt:
   * How has feedback impacted your development in this module?
   * How has feedback conversations with peers helped prepare you for your job/career?
+  * Which project produced the most growth in you?
+Technically or Personally.
+Why?
   * What is something you've learned about yourself in receiving project feedback?
   * What has been the most valuable piece of feedback you have received?
   * What specific actions are you planning on taking after receiving the feedback from this inning?